bencline1/Allpix_GaAs/doc/usermanual/framework.md

 5.  **Utilities**: The framework provides a set of utilities for logging, file and directory access, and unit conversion.
 An explanation on how to use of these utilities can be found in Section [Logging and other Utilities](framework-redirect-module-inputs-outputs.md#logging-and-other-utilities).
-A set of exceptions is also provided in the utilities, which are inherited and extended by the other components.
+A set of C++ exceptions is also provided in the utilities, which are inherited and extended by the other components.
 Proper use of exceptions, together with logging information and reporting errors, makes the framework easier to use